My Prerogative: Background

 A CD single of remixes by Joe T. Vannelli was released on October 13, 1995, reaching number 17 in the UK Singles Chart.
 The radio edit from this was included on Brown's 1995 remix album, Two Can Play That Game.

 Composition

-"My Prerogative" is considered a new jack swing anthem, that merges hip hop beats with elements of synthpop and soul.
+"My Prerogative" is considered a new jack swing anthem, that merges hip hop beats with elements of synth-pop and soul.
 It features a triplet swing in the sixteenth note, as included in many of Riley's productions.
 Jake Brown said in his book Your body's calling me: music, love, sex & money (2003), that like most new jack swing songs from the late 1980s, it was composed by "punchy, street-savvy beats, with sexually energetic melodies and poppy choruses".
 The bassline of the track was described by Cam'Ron Davis of CMJ New Music Monthly as "truly sinister".
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is composed in the key of A minor, with a tempo of 120 beats per minute.
 Brown's vocal range spans from the high-note of C_{4} to A_{5}.